 Or download it: WebM format, Ogg Vorbis format, MPEG-4 format.

-This web page and the files linked from it were written in 2015 and 2016 by Toby Bartels, last edited on 2016 September 2.
+This web page and the files linked from it were written in 2015 by Toby Bartels, last edited on 2015 October 20.
+The linked files were produced using GIMP and recordMyDesktop and converted from Ogg Vorbis to other formats by online-convert.com.
 Toby reserves no legal rights to them.

-The linked files were produced using GIMP, recordMyDesktop, and Libav and converted from Ogg Vorbis to other formats by online-convert.com.

 The permanent URI of this web page